Are you feeling stuck in your circumstances?

 Start your own blog

 Blogging is a great way for you to join the conversation online.
 Career expert Penelope trunk says “blogging is essential for a good career.”
 There is a subject you’re uniquely suited to talk about based on your personal experience.
 If you have an important message, blogging can help you spread it.
-Lastly, blogging is a great way to simply document your thoughts and see how your views evolve over time.
+Lastly, creating content is a great way to simply document your thoughts and see how your views evolve over time.

 Apply for a job you’re not qualified for